aminblm/hackathonhut/README.md

 - [Medium](https://medium.com/) : Subscribe to medium to have emails about what is trending on the platform.
 #### Interesting Websites
 -[Unicorns](http://fortune.com/unicorns/) : They’re called “unicorns”—private companies valued at $1 billion or more.
 The billion-dollar technology startup was once the stuff of myth.
 Today they're seemingly everywhere, backed by a bull market and a new generation of disruptive technology.
+- [Wappalyzer](https://www.wappalyzer.com) : The ultimate tool to know everything about the technologies in the web.
 ## Other topics